 These are perfect for the holidays, too.
 Also, check out Indian Party Menu Ideas if you plan to host an event at your home.

-Here are 20+ Easy Air Fryer Vegetable Recipes
+Here are 20+ Easy Air Fryer Roasted Vegetable Recipes

 Air Fryer Roasted Vegetable Medley

-- Cut veggies of the same size: Cut the veggies about the same size, this helps for quick and even cooking.
+- Cut veggies of the same size: Cut the veggies about the same size, which helps quick and even cooking.

 - Shake the basket halfway: It's important to shake the basket halfway through to allow the veggies to be cooked evenly.

-- Frozen Veggies: if using frozen veggies, add extra few minutes to the cooking time which includes the time required to thaw the vegetables during the cooking process.
-Also, make sure not to overcrowd the frozen veggies in the basket so it allows the water to evaporate making the veggies crispy.
+- Frozen Veggies: if using frozen veggies, add extra few minutes to the cooking time, which includes the time required to thaw the vegetables during the cooking process.
+Also, make sure not to overcrowd the frozen veggies in the basket, allowing the water to evaporate, making the veggies crispy.

 Frequently Asked Questions